MSME, powerloom units oppose proposed power tariff hike in TN

-The Tamil Nadu Electricity Regulatory Commission has already requested the public to vent their opinion regarding the proposal submitted by the Tamil Nadu Generation and Distribution Company (Tangedco).
+Tamil Nadu Electricity Regulatory Commission (TNERC) has already requested the public to vent their opinion regarding the proposal submitted by the Tamil Nadu Generation and Distribution Company (Tangedco).

 The MSME leader also came down heavily against the proposal of the government to hike power tariffs by 6 per cent every five years and said that the move was irrational.
 He said that while there was no hike in power tariff for the past eight years, the hike has to be done systematically and in steps and not in a single shot as is being proposed presently.

-In a related development, the powerloom owners in Tiruppur and Coimbatore have also come out strongly against the proposed hike in the charges.
+In a related development, the powerloom owners in Tirupur and Coimbatore have also come out strongly against the proposed hike in the charges.

-Secretary of Powerloom association, R. Veluswamy while speaking to IANS said, "We are suffering from yarn price increase and now the proposed power tariff hike will add to our woes.
+Secretary of Powerloom association, R Veluswamy said, “We are suffering from yarn price increase and now the proposed power tariff hike will add to our woes.
 As we came to know that the proposed power tariff hike will be Rs 7 per unit for a power loom and it is way higher from the earlier charge of Rs 4.60 per unit.
-The demand charge will also go up from Rs 70 a month to Rs 200 a month."
+The demand charge will also go up from Rs 70 a month to Rs 200 a month.”

-He said that there will be a direct increase of 32 per cent in power bills due to these proposed reforms and added that the association is petitioning the government for a cut in power tariff and will appeal to the TN Electricity Regulatory Commission.
+He said there will be a direct increase of 32 per cent in power bills due to these proposed reforms and added that the association is petitioning the government for a cut in power tariff and will appeal to the TNERC.

 Visit news.dtnext.in to explore our interactive epaper!